 The city of Innsbruck is located in the Tyrol region of Austria.
 It is 165 kilometres from Munich (Germany), 185 kilometres from Salzburg and 478 kilometres from the Austrian capital, Vienna.

 From Munich, Innsbruck is just 1 hour 30 minutes by train (services depart at least hourly), and 1 hour 50 minutes by car.
 Flixbus offers an hourly service with a journey time of around two and a half hours.

 The fastest way to reach Innsbruck from Salzburg is by train – journey time 1 hour 50 minutes.
 Hourly services operate between the two cities.

 Allow two hours if travelling by car.

 Why not stop on the way from Salzburg to Innsbruck at Kitzbuhel, one of Austria’s premier ski resorts, to admire the gorgeous Old Town?

-If you prefer to take an organised tour, this Day trip to Innsbruck from Munich tour is a good option.
+If you prefer to take an organised tour, a day trip to Innsbruck from Munich tour is a good option.
 Click here to check current prices.